zhongguojie1998/GuojieZhong/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a PhD student in <a href='http://www.columbia.edu/~ys2411/'>Dr. Yufeng Shen’s lab</a> at Department of Systems Biology, Columbia University.
-My current research interests involve different topics regarding to human genetics of developmental disorders, including:
+My research interests involve different topics regarding to human genetics.
+My recent research is about developing deep learning tools to predict variant functional effects using representations of protein sequences, structures, and functions, see project <a href='https://zhongguojie1998.github.io/GuojieZhong/projects/3_RESCVE/'>RESCVE</a>.

-1. Developing deep learning tools to predict variant functional effects using representations of protein sequence, structure, and functions, see project <a href='https://zhongguojie1998.github.io/GuojieZhong/projects/3_RESCVE/'>RESCVE</a>.
+My previous PhD research experiences including:
-2. Developing statistical learning methods that leverage large-scale exome sequencing and single cell sequencing data to understand human disease genetics, see project <a href='https://zhongguojie1998.github.io/GuojieZhong/projects/2_VBASS/'>VBASS</a>.
+1. Developing statistical learning methods that leverage large-scale exome sequencing and single cell sequencing data to understand human disease genetics, see project <a href='https://zhongguojie1998.github.io/GuojieZhong/projects/2_VBASS/'>VBASS</a>.
-3. Cross-disease genetics of several developmental disorders including autism, congenital heart disease, congenital diaphragmatic hernia, etc.
+2. Cross-disease genetics of several developmental disorders including autism, congenital heart disease, congenital diaphragmatic hernia, etc.

 I am always facinated by the application of novel machine learning algorithms to biological questions, especially in the genetics and genomics of human disease.
 These days I am exploring Transformer based Protein Language Models, Bayesian Graphical models, Variational Autoencoders.